Gemma Beadsworth

 Gemma Jane Beadsworth (born 17 July 1987) is an Australian water polo centre forward.
-She has had scholarships for water polo from the Australian Institute of Sport and the Western Australian Institute of Sport.
 She plays for the Fremantle Marlins in the National Water Polo League.
-She has represented Australia on a junior and national level.
-She won bronze medals at the 2008 and 2012 Summer Olympics, and was chosen as a member of the 2012 Summer Olympics Australia women's national water polo training team.
+She has represented Australia at three Olympic Games and won bronze medals at the 2008 and 2012 Summer Olympics.
 She has also won a silver medal at the 2007 World Championship, a gold medal at the 2006 World Cup and a silver medal at the 2010 World Cup.

-Personal
+Personal life

 Gemma Beadsworth was born on 17 July 1987 in Perth, Western Australia.
 She attended St Hilda's Anglican School for Girls, and helped officially open an Olympic size pool at the school in August 2011.
 She has a brother, Jamie Beadsworth, who also represented Australia in water polo at the 2008 Summer Olympics as centre forward.

 Water polo

 Beadsworth plays water polo and is centre forward.
 As of 2012, she is a member of the Australia women's national water polo team, of which she was the team captain in 2011.
 She has had a water polo scholarship from the Western Australian Institute of Sport.
 She currently holds a water polo scholarship at the Australian Institute of Sport.